rtCamp/Frappe-Manager/docs/commands/ssl.md

 Issue an SSL certificate for a domain and point nginx at it.

-Bench mode takes a bench name and one of its configured domains (add new ones with fm update --add-alias). --standalone issues for an external Docker project instead.
+Bench mode takes a bench name and one of its configured domains (add new ones with fm update --add-alias).
+Naming just the bench offers its domains to pick from. --standalone issues for an external Docker project instead.

 **Usage**: